PseudoLang-Software-Foundation/Pseudolang/SECURITY.md

 ## Supported Versions

-The bleeding edge of pseudolang is what recieves updates, therefore only new releases wiill have patches.
+The bleeding edge of pseudolang is what recieves updates, therefore only new releases will have patches.

 ## Reporting a Vulnerability